-This course deals with the principles, methodology, and economics of production requirements with respect to materials, tolerances, and finish.
-Processes are matched to the product requirements.
-Laboratory work and computer problem solving are incorporated.
+This course deals with the principles, methodology, and economics of manufacturing processes with respect to materials, production operations, and quality control.
+The topics also include tooling, automation, maintenance, industrial organization and management, marketing, and statistics applied to manufacturing problems.
+Laboratory work is included.
 Prerequisite: "C" or better in PHY 101 or placement.
+Laboratory fee.